sleeptoken/zettelkasten/Remote Thought/Cross-origin resource sharing (CORS).md

 Arbitrary value allowed in Origin JS exploit code  - [Web-Security-Academy-Series/cors/lab-01/cors-lab-01.html at main · rkhal101/Web-Security-Academy-Series · GitHub](https://github.com/rkhal101/Web-Security-Academy-Series/blob/main/cors/lab-01/cors-lab-01.html)

 Null Origin JS exploit code- https://github.com/rkhal101/Web-Security-Academy-Series/blob/main/cors/lab-02/cors-lab-02.html

+XSS on subdomain JS exploit - https://github.com/rkhal101/Web-Security-Academy-Series/blob/main/cors/lab-03/cors-lab-03.html - what the script is doing is it's exploiting an xss vulnerability in the product id parameter in the stock subdomain in order to invoke a request from this subdomain that extracts the api key of the user